nicholasbishop/able/README.md

 Why is the top level of an Able file an implicit list?
 To reduce unnecessary indentation.
 Almost every configuration file is going to be a list anyway.

-Why does the file have to start with `able: 1`?
-Being able to identify a file's type from its contents rather than its extension can be useful.
-Starting with a "magic" string that is also human readable is a common choice in file formats.

-Why is the version an integer rather than, say, a semver string?
-To reduce typing.
-That's the first thing you write in any Able file, might as well make it short and simple.

 Why a list type but no map/hash/object type?
 To keep things simple and reduce unnecessary nesting.